THE PRIMARY GOAL of estate planning is simple: You want to make sure your assets end up with the right folks.

 In all likelihood, you have already made a slew of estate planning decisions, perhaps without fully appreciating it.
 For instance, when you and your spouse bought the house and the car jointly with right of survivorship, you ensured your spouse would inherit both items should you die first.

 Remember the IRA you opened years ago, with your sister named as beneficiary because you hadn’t yet met your spouse?
 Unless you change the beneficiary, your sister will likely get that money after your death.
 Beneficiary designations also determine who will inherit trust assets, payable-on-death accounts and the proceeds from any life insurance.

 What about your will?
 That determines who receives assets that go through probate.
-But as you might have gathered, assets like retirement accounts and property owned jointly with right of survivorship go directly to your heirs, and aren’t subject to probate.
+But as you might have gathered, assets like retirement accounts and property owned jointly with right of survivorship can go directly to your heirs, without being subject to probate.

 Next: Estate Checklist